 Chances are if a voter is a resident of North Carolina, New York, Kansas, Alaska, Illinois, or Florida, and they are a registered voter with a spotty record of voting, in one of these “projected-to-be” close elections, they received something along the lines of this letter.
 Chances are they were shocked and outraged at the ominous, threatening, Orwellian, and some would say invasive language used in this mailing.
 Chances are, at one point or another, they’ve heard others complain, and grow outraged, at the invasion of privacy that is occurring in America, but it’s never affected them, so they’ve always found it difficult to get worked up over it.
 Chances are, if you were one that received one of these mailings that has now changed for you.

-Various election commissioners, and spokesmen, gained some distance from this by saying that voters have nothing to worry about with these letters, because they did not write these letters.
+Various election commissioners, and spokesmen, gained some distance from this activity by saying that voters have nothing to worry about with these letters, because they did not write these letters.
 A public relations firm, they said, wrote the mailings.
 The election officials may have approved the mailings, but they did not read them, and they had no input into the language used.
-Though there is no data on the reactions the public had to this suggest that this is a suitable answer.
+We can guess that the public relations firm who wrote the mailing devised an answer for the campaign to use in this defense.
+We can also guess that this is a ‘go away’ answer that PR firms develop to answer the question without really saying anything.
+The answer follows the Clintonian blueprint of delay, delay, until the situation goes away.